imagej/imagej.github.io/_pages/scripting/jruby.md

 When using [Script Parameters](/scripting/parameters), e.g., in the [Script Editor](/scripting/script-editor), you need to use a `$` before `@ variables`, due to a limitation in the scoping, as in this example from [Script Templates](/scripting/templates):

-{% include github-embed org='scijava' repo='scripting-jruby' branch='master' path='src/main/resources/script_templates/Intro/Greeting.rb' label='Greeting.rb' %}
+{% include code org='scijava' repo='scripting-jruby' branch='master' path='src/main/resources/script_templates/Intro/Greeting.rb' label='Greeting.rb' %}

 ## Library